TobikoData/sqlmesh/docs/guides/connections.md

 ## State connection

-By default, the data warehouse connection is also used to store the SQLMesh state.
-This behavior can be changed by providing different connection settings in the `state_connection` key of the gateway configuration:
+By default, the data warehouse connection is also used to store the SQLMesh state, unless the configuration uses an Airflow or Google Cloud Composer scheduler.
+If using one of those schedulers, the state connection defaults to the scheduler's database.

+The state connection can be changed by providing different connection settings in the `state_connection` key of the gateway configuration:

 ```yaml linenums="1"
 gateways: